 In the fourth quarter, the product development in the ROR project has delivered KAN0439834 as a first drug candidate with the potential to treat refractory solid cancers (as seen in laboratory studies) as well as blood cancers (as seen in completed animal studies).
-This means that initial discussions with potential commercial partners may be initiated during 2014.
+This means that initial discussions with potential commercial partners have been initiated.
 In parallel, KAN0439834 will be tested in new efficacy and safety models.
 Kancera's research shows that there is an opportunity to create additional value in the project for the small-molecule ROR inhibitors why new formulations of KAN0439834 and analogues of this substance are developed.
 However, the road towards commercialization is still risky since increasingly advanced safety- and efficacy studies are performed in order to clarify the product's commercial value and to meet the requirements for clinical trials.
 A successful commercialization may mean that the risk and cost of these studies are shared with a partner and that Kancera obtains a stepwise compensation at signing of the agreement and when the project reaches milestones.
+However, Kancera has not established a timeline for the commercialization of the ROR project.